Development of a rational route for vehicles. Calculation of logistics costs for transport

 • traffic organization;

-• minimization of delivery times;
+• minimizing cargo delivery times;

 • traffic safety;